-Metrics for the load balancing portion of the controller have been available since version 1.0, which you can access on port 1024 at the URL path /metrics, but this version includes metrics for the controller itself.
+Metrics of the ingress controller for the load balancing portion have been available since version 1.0, which you can access on port 1024 at the URL path /metrics, but this version includes metrics for the controller itself.
 Access the new metrics on port 6060 at the URL path /metrics.

 In order to enable them, two new controller arguments were introduced: